jimishsoni1990/optimized-checkout/README.md

 # Optimized Checkout for Woocommerce
-This plugin improves your WooCommerce checkout page, making it simpler and similar to Shopify's checkout.
+This code improves your WooCommerce checkout page, making it simpler and similar to Shopify's checkout.
 It breaks down the checkout into easy steps for a better shopping experience.
 If someone has shopped with you before, they only need to do the payment step, making it even quicker.

 Certainly!
 If you find the code I provided helpful and would like to support further development or show your appreciation, consider making a donation.
 Your contribution would be greatly appreciated and would help me continue to provide valuable assistance.
 Thank you for your support!